On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Proof of Proposition

 From (\ref{eq:app_1_4}) and (\ref{eq:app_1_6}), we have

 Backward induction yields

 which contradicts the fact that $\sigma^{*}$ satisfies (\ref{eq:ICS_bellman_1SD}) and (\ref{eq:ICS_T_1SD}).

-Following the similar analysis we can prove the case when the optimal stopping rule with truthful $\sigma^{*}$ (1) calls for stopping and the agent decides to stop; (2) calls for continuing and the agent decides to continue; (3) calls for continuing and the agent decides to stop.
+Following the similar analysis, we can prove the cases when the optimal stopping rule with truthful $\sigma^{*}$ (1) calls for stopping and the agent decides to stop, (2) calls for continuing and the agent decides to continue, and (3) calls for continuing and the agent decides to stop.